 European patents no longer available for plants and animals obtained exclusively by means of an essentially biological process

-Home / News & Events / European patents no longer available for plants and animals obtained exclusively by means of an essentially biological process
+Home / News & Articles / European patents no longer available for plants and animals obtained exclusively by means of an essentially biological process

 A key change has recently been implemented under European Patent Law in order to exclude from patentability, plants and animals “exclusively” obtained by essentially biological processes.